 One of the cars, our Escalade, was found quickly.
 The Corvette was gone for weeks.
 Now we have insurance.
 The car is paid for.
 We have two other cars.
 Weeks later we had honestly completely detached from the Corvette.

 During this period, we had a ton of stuff going on in our lives.
 It felt like challenges were coming at us from all angles.
 At that same time, Mike and I had been praying and asking God to refine us for his purpose.
 We feel that he’s walking us out of one season and he’s introducing us to a new one.
-I talk more about that in this short video.
+I talk more about that in the short video at the top of this blog.

 This new season is all about self-denial – of stuff.
 We’re not going to be destitute or anything, but this next season isn’t about stuff.
 It’s about living out God’s will for our life.
 It’s about ministry.
 It’s about creating something big for God.
 We’ve been called to create a place where people who serve in the ministry can come and be restored.
 We are looking for a large amount of land that we will farm and live on.